claudy/gccsoundboard/README.md

 6. Montitor 4?
 (I forget)
 7. Narthex
 8. ALS

+### Bus 5 quirk
+If I turn up bus 5 all the way, it becomes audible from the main PAs. 😲 I think its the main PAs.
+Hard to say.
+Either way, I don't trust it now because I don't understand why that would happen.

 ### Bus 6 quirk
 Scribble strip display for Bus 6 is broken.
 The channel works fine despite the lack of text in the scribble strip.